1There was a man in the land of Uz whose name was Job. That man was blameless and upright, and one who feared God and turned away from evil.

 2There were born to him seven sons and three daughters.

-3His possessions also were 7,000 sheep, 3,000 camels, 500 yoke of oxen, 500 female donkeys and a very great household, so that this man was the greatest of all the children of the east.
+3His possessions also were 7,000 sheep, 3,000 camels, 500 yoke of oxen, 500 female donkeys and a very large number of slaves, so that this man was the greatest of all the children of the east.

-4His sons went and held a feast in the house of each one on his birthday, and they sent and called for their three sisters to eat and to drink with them.
+4His sons used to hold a feast, each in his house on his day, and they would send and call for their three sisters to eat and to drink with them.

-5It was so, when the days of their feasting had run their course, that Job sent and sanctified them, and rose up early in the morning and offered burnt offerings according to the number of them all.
-For Job said, “It may be that my sons have sinned, and renounced God in their hearts.”
-Job did this continually.
+5And when the days of their feasting had run their course, Job would send and have them ritually cleansed.
+And he rose up early in the morning and offered burnt offerings according to the number of them all.
+For Job said, “It may be that my sons have sinned, and cursed God in their hearts.”a Job did this regularly.

-6Now it came to pass on the day when the sons of God came to present themselves before Yahweh, that Satan also came among them.
+6And one day when the sons of God came to present themselves before Yahweh, Satan also came among them.

 7Yahweh said to Satan, “Where have you come from?”
 Then Satan answered Yahweh and said, “From going back and forth on the earth, and from walking up and down on it.”